Fabio930/CollectiPy/README_DEVELOPERS.md

 ```

 Agents can opt in via `"moving_behavior": "my_movement"` in the config.
 Similar helpers exist for `register_detection_model`, `register_logic_model`, and `register_motion_model`.
 Message buses can be swapped with `register_message_bus`, returning a `plugin_base.MessageBusModel` implementation.

+CollectiPy ships with `plugins/examples/led_state_plugin.py`, a logic plugin that tints each agent's LED according to ongoing messaging and handshake activity.
+Import that module (see `config/random_wp_test_bounded_plugin_ex.json`) and set `"logic_behavior": "led_state"` on an agent group to reproduce the demo.

 Config parsing can also be extended by registering hooks in `config.py`: